cerner/fhir.cerner.com/content/soarian/r4/base/management/encounter.md

 ## Overview

 The Encounter resource provides admissions or visits during which health care services were provided to a patient.
-An encounter has a class to distinguish between different health care settings such as inpatient, outpatient, emergency and so on.
+An encounter has a class to distinguish between different health care settings such as inpatient, outpatient, emergency, and so on.

 Soarian Clinicals<sup>®</sup> supports a read-only Application Programming Interface (API).
-This API accepts `GET` and `POST` based [search] and  and `GET` based [read] interactions.
+This API accepts `GET` and `POST` based [search] and `GET` based [read] interactions.
 The response represents the most current information about the patient that is charted in Soarian Clinicals<sup>®</sup> at the time of the query.

 The search results include the following fields if they contain values: